Health Insurance

 10. Affordable Care Act

-Obamacare has many provisions that any good insurance company should follow.
-The Affordable Care Act (ACA) benefits those who don’t have insurance and those who do but need some assistance with their medical expenses.
-If your employer does not cover you, you should be able to enroll in an affordable healthcare plan in your state through the Health Insurance Marketplace, managed by the Centers for Medicare and Medicaid Services (CMS).
-If you get laid off or lose your job, you can stay on your previous employer’s health care plan until you find new employment through COBRA (Consolidated Omnibus Budget Reconciliation Act) continuation coverage, which is administered under rules set by the Department of Labor (DOL).
-Your plan should also provide coverage in case of injury or sickness, offer preventative health services, and provide prescription drugs, among other things.
+The Affordable Care Act (ACA) benefits both people without insurance and those who have coverage but need help with medical expenses.
+If an employer does not provide coverage, workers can enroll in an affordable health plan through the Health Insurance Marketplace, managed by the Centers for Medicare and Medicaid Services (CMS).
+Job loss doesn’t have to mean an immediate gap in coverage: COBRA (Consolidated Omnibus Budget Reconciliation Act) continuation coverage, administered under rules set by the Department of Labor (DOL), allows former employees to stay on their previous employer’s plan while searching for new work.
+Any good plan should also cover injury and illness, offer preventive health services, and include prescription drugs, among other things.

-Insurance companies should provide quality healthcare services to their customers at an affordable price with a reasonable level of service.
-Insurance companies must provide comprehensive health care plans that cover all medical expenses from birth until death as long as no pre-existing conditions exist.
-It is not enough to have a good healthcare plan that covers all basic needs; your plan should also have adequate coverage for the services and procedures performed by doctors and hospitals.
-What’s important is that your insurance company provides quality coverage at a fair price without any hidden fees or unnecessary restrictions.
+Insurance companies should provide quality healthcare services at an affordable price with a reasonable level of service.
+Plans should cover all medical expenses across a person’s lifetime as long as no disqualifying gaps in enrollment exist.
+Having a plan that covers basic needs is a start, but adequate coverage for the procedures performed by doctors and hospitals matters just as much.
+The goal is quality coverage at a fair price, without hidden fees or unnecessary restrictions on care.

 Health Insurance Plan Types: Cost and Coverage Comparison